-Phil is Arts Editor at The Courier-Mail newspaper and a weekly columnist whose articles and columns appear in Qweekend magazine in The Courier-Mail, and in the lifestyle magazine Brisbane News where he writes about his life ... and mines the rich ore of his artistic nature, with occasional references to Dumb and Dumber.
-He likes it to be known that although he writes for a lifestyle magazine he does not claim to have one.
-A lifestyle, that is.
+Phil is Arts Editor at The Courier-Mail newspaper and a weekly columnist whose work appears in the daily paper and online and in Qweekend magazine in The Courier-Mail where he writes about his life ... and mines the rich ore of his artistic nature, with occasional references to Dumb and Dumber.

 “As an author I write about myself,” Phil says.
 “And, if that sounds self-indulgent, you don't know the half of it.
-Mind you if you read either of my memoirs - Travels with My Angst and Any Guru Will Do, both published by University of Queensland Press, all will be revealed.
-Existential angst reigns in these and both of my books of poetry - Plastic Parables and An Accident in the Evening.
+Mind you if you read any of my memoirs - Travels with My Angst, Any Guru Will Do and The Kowloon Kid, all will be revealed.
+Existential angst reigns in all my work including my two books of poetry - Plastic Parables and An Accident in the Evening.
 Is that a good thing?
 You can be the judge of that.”

 Phil is a popular presenter at festivals and events of an artistic or literary nature and is available for speaking engagements.
 In fact try shutting him up.